MechanicalRock/mechanicalrock.github.io/_posts/2019-08-12-what-the-cluster.markdown

 ### Cluster Keys

 Used to help keep all frequently accessed data in the same micro-partition for faster retrieval.
-This is only ideal for very large tables as snowflake automatically clusters your data into micro-partitions .
-Using cluster keys will override snowflakes natural clustering.
+This is only ideal for very large tables as Snowflake automatically clusters your data into micro-partitions .
+Using cluster keys will override Snowflakes natural clustering.
 So say you want to find unicorns; you want to know how old they are, how big they are and where they were last spotted.
 This is the information you need to go forth and find unicorns so you want this information to be stored in the same micro-partition so you can get hold of this vital information fast.
 Cluster keys are used to keep frequently accessed data in the same micro-partition.
 So if I wanted to re cluster my UNICORNS table from above I could set clustering keys on AGE,SIZE and LOCATION.